 The path to winter (cold cloud) precipitation development is through the formation of ice, and it is this process that plays a significant role in winter clouds in Wyoming.
-For ice to form, the cloud must be colder than 32°F (0°C).
-However, ice does not form spontaneously at temperatures colder than 32°F (0°C).
-In the absence of ice nuclei, water can become "supercooled"; meaning the water in the cloud remains in liquid form at temperatures well below zero Celsius.
+For ice to form the cloud must be colder than 0°C (32°F).
+However, ice does not form spontaneously at temperatures colder than 0°C (32°F).
+In the absence of ice nuclei, water can become "supercooled" (SLW); meaning the water in the cloud remains in liquid form at temperatures well below zero Celsius.
 To most persons this is surprising, as we are accustomed to seeing water (at the surface) freeze whenever temperatures fall "below freezing."
 Freezing happens at the surface because there are lots of substrates (substances or materials) present that encourage nucleation of the ice phase (freezing), and these substrates are largely absent in the free atmosphere.
-Nature's solution to the lack of substrates available aloft comes in in the form of tiny particles called ice nuclei.
-Ice nuclei provide microscopic "templates" for supercooled liquid water (SLW) to follow, and become the hard crystalline form we call ice.
+Nature's solution to the lack of substrates available to encourage the freezing process in clouds comes in the form of tiny particles called ice nuclei.
+Ice nuclei provide microscopic "templates" for supercooled liquid water (SLW) to follow, and become the hard crystalline form known as ice.